hashlips-lab/nft-erc721-collection/README.md

 ### Services
 - Etherscan free API key _(optional: used for the automated contract verificiation, as well as retrieving the current values for gas cost estimation)_
 - Infura free basic plan or higher _(optional: used by the CLI commands in order to perform operations on real blockchains, you can skip this if you deploy and manage your contract manually)_
-- Coin Market Cap free API key _(optional: used for retrieving the current ETH price for gas cost estimation in USD)_
+- Coin Market Cap free API key _(optional: used for retrieving the current token price for gas cost estimation in USD)_